NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``window_fraction_operable``
      - Frac
      -
      - Fraction of windows that are operable.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows>`_) is used.

 .. _neighbors: